openedx/edx-documentation/en_us/course_authors/source/video/upload_video.rst

 When you upload a video, a banner message will appear at the top, alerting you to the upload now in progress.
 Once the video thumbnail says "uploaded" over it and the banner message at the top has gone away, it is safe to move on to other things.
-Until that time, please either remain on the page until the upload has completed.
+Until that time, please remain on the page until the upload has completed.
 You can do any other work in studio by opening an additional tab, just make sure you don't close the first one until the upload is done".

 For :ref:`edx.org courses <Uploading a Video for an edx org Course>`, you